- Apple cider vinegar has proven to be very helpful in the keto diet & intermittent fasting

 You may have been hearing the buzz about apple cider vinegar.
-What was once just a baking aid has been recently discovered by the masses as a useful tool in improving health!
+What was once just a baking aid has been recently discovered by the masses and us at Konscious Keto, as a useful tool in improving health!

 Apple cider vinegar has proven to be very helpful in the keto diet as well as in intermittent fasting.
 In this Konscious Keto guide, we’ll break down the benefits of apple cider vinegar.